 Documentation must illustrate that the client needs moderate to total assistance to safely complete this task.

-7. Hygiene - Hair Care/Grooming
+- 7. Hygiene Hair Care/Grooming - a.
+Included in Task:

 Hair care includes shampooing, conditioning, drying, styling, and combing; it does not include perming, hair coloring, or other styling.